Qixuan-Codes/contact-manager-angularjs/README.md

 ## 📝 License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available.

 ---